EBensalt/RapidHTTP/README.md

-# WEBSERV
+# RapidHTTP

-This project is 42 school project.
+This project is 42 school projects.
-It is is about writing an HTTP server in c++.
+It is about writing an HTTP server in c++.

 ## Table of Contents
 - [Usage](#usage)